IanStarnes/Barbara-And-Ian/Postlabs/Adsorption.md

 - What did you learn from this analysis?
 How can you explain the results that you have obtained?
 What changes to the experimental method do you recommend for next year (or for a project)?

-We learned from this analysis that, the more activated carbon in the filter..
+This analysis shows that, the more activated carbon in the filter, the longer it takes for the breakthrough period to be reached.
+Some teams used different flow rates which caused the breakthrough time to occur faster than expected.
+This does not occur when a similar mass of activated carbon is used with a slower flow rate.

+Recommendations for future labs is to have all the experiments to be run at the same flow rate, so comparisons can be made easier.
+Additionally,

 ### Conclusion

-In conclusion, it is evident that with a large quantity of activated carbon, the breakthrough time for the dye is significantly extended.
+In conclusion, this lab was focused on determining the breakthrough characteristics of red dye #40 using activated carbon and sand as the absorbent materials.
+It is evident that with a large quantity of activated carbon, the breakthrough time for the dye is significantly extended.

 With varying flow rates, the data is skewed with nonsense